subzero161/mysql-selfmanaged/README.md

 PLEASE NOTE:  if you can not get something to work - please upload screen shots to your github repo of the errors you ran into (perhaps into a errors folder with images?), and describe your thought process for how you attempted to go about, but perhaps ultimately unsuccessful in removing said errors

+#### ERROR Creating the project

+GCP says access denied for user.
+Can  not get a public IP on Azure despite reallocating resources.
+Photos attachedon issues folder.